alek6kun/thymio-project/vision/README.md

 - goal : contains x and y of goal
 - shortest_path : list of coordinates of points to follow for shortest path to goal
+- found_robot, found_graph, found_goal : booleans returning true if the select
+  entities are found

 Other variables, for completeness:
 - cam : object of class cv2.VideoCapture